 During 2018 I installed an AIS Receiver to detect ships in Port Phillip Bay.

-This is using a magnetic base antenna, RTLSDR dongle with AISRec and OpenCPN software.
+This is using a rabbit ears antenna, RTLSDR dongle with AISRec and OpenCPN software.

 Trunk Radio Receiver